-- You legally had the right to enter the property (you did not trespass, for example)
+- You legally had the right to enter the property (you were not a trespasser) and

 - The property owner's negligence led to your injuries.

-You might, for example, have the right to move forward with a personal injury claim if you fell down a flight of stairs because the owner did not adequately secure the handrail, or if you suffered broken bones in a slip and fall because the property owner did not warn you about a dangerous hole on the property as you explored it with him.
+You might, for example, have the right to bring a personal injury claim if you fell down a flight of stairs because the owner did not adequately secure the handrail or if you suffered broken bones in a slip and fall because the property owner did not warn you about a dangerous hole on the property as you explored it with them.

-Before taking any settlement offer issued by the liable party's insurance company, consult with a North Miami Beach slip and fall accident attorney.
-Often, insurance companies will try to take advantage of the victims of serious accidents, especially those who sustained injuries that may require substantial payouts.
+Before accepting any settlement offer from the liable party's insurance company, consult with a North Miami Beach slip and fall accident lawyer.
+Often, insurance companies will try to take advantage of the victims of serious accidents, especially those who sustained injuries that may require substantial payments.

 A common tactic starts with contacting you soon after the accident.
 You may not know the full extent of your injuries at that time.
 You may also have no idea what your recovery will ultimately cost or how much compensation you actually deserve for your slip and fall accident injuries.
-The insurance company will try to convince you that you have received a high settlement offer.
-You may even hear that you need to accept that offer fast or that it might disappear.
+The insurance company will try to convince you that it is making a high settlement offer.
+You may even hear that you need to accept that offer fast, or it might disappear.

-6. Will I have to go to court to settle my North Miami Beach slip and fall accident claim?
+6. Will I have to go to court to settle my slip and fall accident claim?